-“The justifications are plentiful, but insufficient to overcome approval of a settlement,” May said.
+In dismissing the proposed bankruptcy reorganization plan and settlement, May said, “The justifications are plentiful, but insufficient to overcome approval of a settlement.”

-As part of his ruling, May will also allow Colony Lender LLC — the case’s largest affected creditor — to hold an auction of its assets in Sarasota at a date yet to be determined.
+As part of his ruling, May will also allow Colony Lender LLC — the case’s largest affected creditor — to auction off resort assets in Sarasota at a date yet to be determined.

-May made it known he was frustrated with the lack of one settlement party.
+May made it known at last week’s hearing he was frustrated with the lack of one settlement party.

-Adams, who owns approximately 60 units at the Colony, still hadn’t signed the settlement Wednesday, even though May was told in January signatures from Adams and his Breakpointe LLC entity were forthcoming.
+Adams, who owns approximately 60 units at the Colony, still hadn’t signed the settlement before the hearing, even though May was told in January signatures from Adams and his Breakpointe LLC entity were forthcoming.

-May said he had issues with money being distributed to Klauber while no money was offered to Colony Lender.
+May, though, also had issues with money being distributed to Klauber while no money was offered to Colony Lender, which is owed $14 million from past due Klauber bank loans it purchased.

-Association attorney Jeff Warren asked for two more weeks.
+Association attorney Jeff Warren asked for two more weeks to present an amended settlement.

-“There could be an amended plan,” Warren said.
-“There’s no harm in giving us more time.”
+“There’s no harm in giving us more time,” Warren said.

 The comments made Colony Lender attorney Michael Assaf rise to the podium.

-May quickly decided to convert the case to Chapter 7 after the arguments were made.
+May quickly decided to convert the case to Chapter 7 after the arguments.

-Colony Lender principal David Siegal told the Longboat Observer that May made the right decision and the conversion to Chapter 7 “will make things happen immediately.”
+Colony Lender principal David Siegal told the Longboat Observer the conversion to Chapter 7 “will make things happen immediately.”

 “Now that the court has gotten out of the way, you will see developers come in with checkbooks and resolve the issues and buy us all out,” Siegal said.